How Long Do I Need To Be Self-employed To Qualify For A Home Loan?

-Please contact us on 1300 889 743 or enquire online and we can help you find the right lender who will assess your income in the best possible way!
+Please contact us on 1300 889 743 or fill in our free assessment form and we can help you find the right lender who will assess your income in the best possible way while buying a home!

-Lenders have the view that self employed borrowers represent a higher risk because their income is not as stable.
+Lenders have the view that self employed borrowers represent a higher risk because their income isn’t as stable.

 Some banks even view those in the construction industry less favourably then those from accounting firms.
 This is simply because banks have seen higher levels of default over the years from particular industries so tend to be more conservative when lending to them.